Skip to main content

 Migrate from Mongoose

 This guide describes how to migrate from Mongoose to Prisma ORM.
-It uses an extended version of the as a to demonstrate the migration steps.
-You can find the example used for this guide on .
+It uses an extended version of the Mongoose Express example as a sample project to demonstrate the migration steps.
+You can find the example used for this guide on GitHub.

 You can learn how Prisma ORM compares to Mongoose on the Prisma ORM vs Mongoose page.